What is Fiscal Sponsorship?

 No. While you must be a member of IDA to take advantage of our fiscal sponsorship program, sponsorship is not automatic.
 You must apply to the program.
-Unless you have officially been accepted into the program and have signed an official fiscal sponsorship agreement you may not solicit funds through IDA's fiscal sponsorship program.
+Unless you have officially been accepted into the program and have signed a fiscal sponsorship agreement you may not solicit funds through IDA's fiscal sponsorship program.

 I'm not a U.S. citizen.
 Can I still apply for fiscal sponsorship with IDA?